The APC for this journal is 2000 USD.

 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online

 Journal of Experimental Psychopathology’s policy is to have manuscripts reviewed by two expert reviewers.
-Journal of Experimental Psychopathology utilizes a single-blind peer review process.
-If authors want to have a double blind peer review process, they need to ensure to specify it at submission stage and ensure their original manuscript and subsequent revisions are fully anonymised.
+Journal of Experimental Psychopathology utilizes a single-anonymize peer review process.
+If authors want to have a double anonymize peer review process, they need to ensure to specify it at submission stage and ensure their original manuscript and subsequent revisions are fully anonymised.